 The Javett Foundation is registered as a non-profit organisation (registration no. 123-248-NPO) in terms of the Non-Profit Organisation Act (No. 71 of 1997), and a public benefit organisation (registration no. 930043262) in terms of the Income Tax Act (No. 58 of 1962).

 The Javett Foundation is also a registered non-profit trust (registration no. 851/2013), in terms of the Trust Property Control Act (No. 57 of 1988).
 As such, it is governed by a board of trustees, as detailed below.

-Michael Javett is a retired businessman.
-He studied law at the University of the Witwatersrand initially practising as an attorney at Webber Wentzel, before moving to London to join Allen & Overy.
+Michael Javett (1936 - 2022) was a businessman, philanthropist and patron of the arts.
+He studied law at the University of the Witwatersrand, initially practising as an attorney at Webber Wentzel, before moving to London to join Allen & Overy.
 Michael then began a career in finance, joining Hill Samuel as a merchant banker.

 He returned to South Africa in 1969, ultimately establishing the Unisec Group, which was subsequently sold to Standard Bank.
 He also established Tolux SA, which has since become Brait.
 He returned to the United Kingdom to pursue his business interests, before relocating to South Africa in 2006 to focus on philanthropy.
 He was instrumental in establishing the Sunshine Foundation Trust and, more recently, the Javett Foundation.